dszv/gauss-legendre-integrator/README.md

-# Gauss-Legendre DE Solver
+# Gauss-Legendre Solver
-A Python implementation of the Gauss-Legendre method for solving differential equations (DE) with high precision, featuring applications to energy-conserving systems.
+A implementation of the Gauss-Legendre method for solving differential equations with high precision, featuring applications to energy-conserving systems.

 ## Features
 - **High Precision Calculations**: Uses `np.float128` for numerical stability.